Wa-C/Wa-C/README.md

 ## I'm a Developer, Student, and Debater!!

 - 🔭 I Looking for a job as a Front End Developer.
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning AI
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects